Kev Pab Tswj Kho Mob

 - Refer Alliance Members to Care Management Services, including Complex Case Management and Care Coordination, by calling Case Management at (800) 700-3874 ext.
 5512.

-- Refer patients that have transportation challenges to the Alliance’s Transportation Coordinator at 1-800-700-3874 ext.
+- Refer Alliance Members that have transportation challenges to the Alliance’s Transportation Coordinator at 1-800-700-3874 ext.
 5577; this service is not covered for non-medical locations or appointments that are not medically necessary.

 - Utilize the “5 whys” to gain insight from the member to understand the factors that brought them to the hospital.
 For example, an interview might reveal that a member did not take her medication, which then contributed to her rehospitalization.